vadim-za/zt4i-libs/cc/doc/lib.md

 The owned item tracking features, when enabled, track the owning container for each item (node) inserted into a container.
 This allows to detect situations when items are supplied to wrong containers (e.g. for removal, for iterating to the next node, etc.).

 NB.
 This doesn't explicitly track the state of an item being inserted or not inserted into a container.
 The owner item tracking assumes that all items which are supposed to be inserted into a given container are at least inserted into _some_ container, it merely checks that the container is the right one.
-If you are also concerned about inadvertently misusing the items which are not inserted into any container, you need to enable the free item tracking (but this comes at some extra costs).
+If you are also concerned about inadvertently misusing the items which are not inserted into any container, you need to enable the free item tracking (but this comes at some extra costs). _Without enabled free item tracking, free items will cause undefined check results in places where owned items are expected._

 The following owned item tracking modes are supported (for double- and single-linked lists as well as for the trees).